A Riemann-Stein Kernel Method: Results

-In addition to returning an estimate for the integral, the Riemannian--Stein kernel method is accompanied by a parsimonious error assessment, which is now described.
-The expression $(\mathbf{1}^\top \mathbf{K}_P^{-1} \mathbf{1})^{-1/2}$, which is obtained as a by-product when the estimator is computed, can be interpreted as a {\it kernel Stein discrepancy} \citep[KSD;][]{Chwialkowski2016,Liu2016b,Gorham2017}
+In addition to returning an estimate for the integral, the Riemann--Stein kernel method is accompanied by a parsimonious error assessment.
+Indeed, from the Moore--Aronszajn theorem, the kernel $k_{P,\sigma}$ induces a RKHS, denoted $\mathcal{H}(k_{P,\sigma})$, and the \emph{worst case error} of the cubature rule in \eqref{eq: the estimator} in the unit ball of $\mathcal{H}(k_{P,\sigma})$ is given by